 Spiritual life is a soft variable and challenging to quantify.
 A mathematical model is only an approximate representation of the real world.
 What if spiritual life were more complex than a single variable?
 For example, there is a type of life in the church that accumulates slowly through the regular work of active members in church activities, such as prayer, Bible teaching and worship.
 I am thinking here of activities with a spiritual component.
 However, even running a foodbank could count if it becomes a place where spiritual encounters occur.

 By contrast, there are other ways spiritual life may increase and do so much faster.
 I am thinking here of the type of work that happens in revival, such as people being filled with the Spirit.
-It could be a prayer meeting where everyone is transported into the presence of God.
+It could be a prayer meeting where everyone is transported into God’s presence.
 The dynamical parameters of this immediate form of spiritual life will differ from those of the more persistent form described in the previous paragraph.
-For example, the persistent form may decay slower than the immediate form because regular activities generate them.
+For example, the persistent form may decay more slowly than the immediate form because regular activities generate it.
 Thus, its loss would be smaller.

 An Example from Media

 Some years ago, I modelled the news media response to political events and its effects on political party growth and decline.
-It struck me that the news media responded to different events differently.
+It struck me that the news media responded to different events in different ways.
 There were sudden events, such as a natural disaster.
 Typically, the media would be filled with reports for a couple of days, and it would be the lead article.
-However, if the situation did not change substantially, the event would quickly disappear from the news or be at a very low ranking.
+However, if the situation did not change substantially, the event would quickly disappear from the news or rank very low.

 However, the media also report ongoing events, such as politicians whose behaviour is suspect.
 Here, the media have an interest in keeping the story alive and often look for daily news to feed their story.
-Media reports generally persist over longer periods of time, even though they may not make headlines daily.
+Media reports generally persist for longer periods, even though they may not make headlines on every day.

 I can apply the same thinking of models of spiritual life and investigate the combination of fast and slow changes in that life.